COV-ELM classifier: An Extreme Learning Machine based identification of COVID-19 using Chest X-Ray Images: Conclusions

 \section{Conclusions}

 The current research is focused on the accurate diagnosis of COVID-19 with high sensitivity.
-In this direction, the paper evaluates the applicability of ELM as a classifier.
-We use a combination of texture (Spatial, GLDM, HOG, AND GLDM) and frequency features (FFT and DWT) for the classification of COVID-19 patients against pneumonia and normal patients.
-The proposed model has been evaluated using CXR images from three publicly available sources.
-As opposed to a deep neural network that requires millions of parameters for training, the number of parameters in ELM is considerably less, compared to a conventional neural network requiring thousands of parameters.
-We found that the 10-fold cross-validation accuracy increases with an increase in the number of hidden neurons ${140}$, then it stabilizes more or less, finally reaching the peak accuracy of 94.10\% at ${350}$ hidden neurons.
-The proposed method achieved a macro average f1-score of 0.95 in a three-class classification scenario and an overall accuracy of 94.40\%.
+This paper evaluates the suitability of ELM for COVID-19 classification due to its faster convergence, better generalization capability, and shorter training time.
+A combination of texture (Spatial, GLDM, HOG, AND GLDM) and frequency features (FFT and DWT) extracted from publicly available CXR image repositories are provided as an input to COV-ELM.
+The proposed COV-ELM model achieved a macro average f1-score of 0.95 and an overall accuracy of 94.74\% in the present three-class classification scenario.
 The COV-ELM outperforms other competitive machine learning algorithms with a sensitivity of ${0.94\% \pm 0.02}$ at a 95\% confidence interval.
-The training time of COV-ELM being quite low, compared to its gradient-based competitor models, it can be quickly trained on bigger and diverse datasets that may become available in the future.
-As part of future work, we will like to investigate whether segmentation of the lung region could help to improve the classification results.
+For visualization of the results, LIME has been used to highlight the superpixels that contributed to the prediction of a given class.
+In the LIME generated heatmaps, the higher intensity regions correspond to the clinically evaluated regions.
+This establishes the clinical relevance of the features generated by the proposed model.
+Further, the training time of COV-ELM being quite low, it can be efficiently retrained on newer bigger and diverse datasets.
+As part of future work, we would like to investigate how segmentation of the relevant lung regions influences the performance of a classification model.